ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: codeblock}

-  Now the Action expects a single `person` parameter to have fields `name` and `place`.
+  Now the action expects a single `person` parameter to have fields `name` and `place`.

-  Next, invoke the Action with a single `person` parameter that is a valid JSON, like in the following example:
+  Next, invoke the action with a single `person` parameter that is a valid JSON, like in the following example:
   ```
   ibmcloud wsk action invoke --result hello -p person '{"name": "Dorothy", "place": "Kansas"}'
   ```